trainingDay25/MandarinTrainer/README.md

 </div>

 ### Dictionary
-- Full-text search across all words by hanzi, pinyin, or English
+- **Chinese:** full CC-CEDICT search by simplified/traditional hanzi, pinyin (with or without tone marks), or English
-- Pinyin search works with or without tone marks
+- **Japanese:** 24k-entry dictionary searchable by kanji, romanization, or English
-- Select words and add them directly to a custom list
+- Select any result and add it directly to a language-specific custom list

 <div align="center">
   <img src="screenshots/cedict-example-customlist.png" alt="Word List Example - Adding to custom list" width="700"/>